Sweden and the UN in figures

 Sweden's financial commitment to the UN system*

-- Human rights: In the area of human rights and the rule of law, Sweden is the third largest donor of voluntary contributions to the OHCHR.
-In 2015, it provided around SEK 100 million (USD 14 million).
+In the area of human rights and the rule of law, Sweden is the third largest donor of voluntary contributions to the OHCHR with approximately SEK 109 million (USD 13.22 million) in 2016.

-- Climate change: Sweden is one of the largest donors in climate financing, and is highly engaged in mobilising an annual global total of climate financing amounting to USD 100 billion from various sources by 2020.
-Sweden has pledged SEK 4 billion (around USD 580 million) to the Green Climate Fund, making Sweden the largest per capita donor.
-Sweden is also one of the largest donors to other environment and climate funds, such as the Global Environmental Facility, the Adaptation Fund, and the Least Developed Countries Fund.
+Sweden is one of the largest donors in climate financing, and is highly engaged in mobilising an annual global climate financing total of USD 100 billion from various sources by 2020.
+Sweden has pledged SEK 4 billion (approximately USD 580 million) to the Green Climate Fund, making Sweden the largest per capita donor.
+Sweden is also one of the largest donors to other environment and climate funds, such as the Global Environmental Facility, the Adaptation Fund and the Least Developed Countries Fund.
 Sweden also provides comprehensive bilateral support in the area of climate change.

-- Peacekeeping: Sweden is expected to contribute around SEK 776 million*** in 2016, which is assessed for the UN peacekeeping operations budget.
-At present, around 350 Swedes are serving with the UN in some ten different field missions, primarily in MINUSMA/Mali (250 people).
-Contributions to UN field operations are financed primarily from expenditure areas 5 and 6, but also from expenditure area 7.
+In 2016, Sweden is expected to contribute approximately SEK 776 million (approximately USD 90 million), which is assessed for the UN peacekeeping operations budget.
+At present, around 350 Swedes are serving with the UN in some ten different field missions, primarily in MINUSMA/Mali (210 people).
+Increased contributions to the Peacebuilding Fund from SEK 57,6 million in 2016 to SEK 70 million (approximately USD 8 million) in 2017.